michaelfranzl/SalorHospitality/README.md

 Try it live!
 ------------

 You can try SALOR Hospitality immediately.
-Install Google Chrome, Chromium or Safari (or any browser based on Webkit), browse to [sh.red-e.eu](http://sh.red-e.eu) and log in with one of the following passwords:
+Install Google Chrome, Chromium or Safari (or any browser based on Webkit), browse to [sh.red-e.eu](http://sh.red-e.eu) (will be set up soon) and log in with one of the following passwords:

 Hint: After you've logged in, you can click on the client logo on the top left of the screen.
 This opens up the admin menu and enables drag and drop of the tables.
 When the admin menu is closed, table dragging is disabled.